C.F. Jabatos de Nuevo León: History

 The club's prowess fell, losing 10–2 on January 14, 1968, to Guadalajara.
 The club remained in the first division until the 1968–69 season, descending after playing a three-game relegation tournament in the Estadio Azteca, 1–1, 2–2, and 1–0 in favor of the Club Oro.
-In order to ascend again, the team maintained nearly the same lineup in the 1969–70 season of the Second Division.
-This did not play out as planned, and the team was last of the second division and relegated to Third division.
-At the time, northern Mexico had yet to be established a third division due to financial prohibition.
-Disappearing for the 1971–72 season, the Jabatos returned in the 1973–74 season and began the third division in the north.
-They played in the third division until the season 1978–79, when they disappeared for a third time.
+In order to ascend again, the team maintained nearly the same lineup in the 1969–70 season of the Segunda División de México.
+This did not play out as planned, and the team ended up in last place of the Segunda División and relegated to the Tercera División de México.
+At the time, northern Mexico had yet to allow a team from the Tercera División due to financial prohibition.
+Disappearing for the 1971–72 season, the Jabatos returned in the 1973–74 season and began the Tercera División in the north.
+They played in the Tercera División until the season 1978–79, when they disappeared for a third time.

-The Rivero brothers revived the club for the 1987–88 in Serie B. The Jabatos carried the league in its first season, obtained the title and ascending to the next league.
+The Rivero brothers revived the club for the 1987–88 season in the Liga Premier - Serie B. The Jabatos carried the league in its first season, obtained the title and ascending to the next league.
 In the 1988–89 season, the team played at the Serie A national league but lost to Venados F.C., and did not promote.
-Lacking sponsor support in Monterrey, the Rivero brothers sold the franchise to Grupo Botanas Leo.
-It was transferred to Saltillo, Coahuila and the Jabatos name was retired when they were renamed "Leones de Saltillo", making the Jabatos team come to its end.
+Lacking sponsor support in Monterrey, Nuevo León, the Rivero brothers sold the franchise to Grupo Botanas Leo.
+It was relocated to Saltillo, Coahuila and the Jabatos name was retired when they were renamed "Leones de Saltillo", making the Jabatos team come to its end.